 On the other hand, consuming processed foods rich in saturated fats, including fast food and fried foods, has been consistently linked to an increased risk of obesity, heart disease, and numerous other health conditions (

-Research has also associated dietary patterns rich in unprocessed foods with protection from various conditions, including obesity and heart disease, and reduction of disease risk factors, regardless of dietary macronutrient composition (
+Research has also associated dietary patterns rich in unprocessed, plant-based foods with protection from various conditions, including obesity and heart disease, and reduction of disease risk factors, regardless of dietary macronutrient composition (

-What has been established through decades of research is that a healthy, disease-protective diet should be rich in nutritious, whole foods, especially high fiber plant foods, though it’s clear that nutritious foods high in saturated fat can be included as well.
+What has been established through decades of research is that a health-promoting, the disease-protective diet should be rich in nutritious, whole foods, especially high fiber plant foods, though it’s clear that nutritious foods high in saturated fat can be included as well. (

 A healthy diet should be rich in whole, nutritious foods, regardless of macronutrient composition.
 Saturated fats can be included as part of a healthy diet.

 Saturated fats have been viewed as unhealthy for decades.
-Yet, current research supports the fact that nutritious high fat foods can indeed be included as part of a healthy, well-rounded diet.
+Yet, current research supports the fact that nutritious high fat foods can indeed be included as part of a health-promoting, well-rounded diet.

-Although nutrition research tends to focus on individual macronutrients, it’s far more helpful to focus on the diet as a whole when it comes to overall health and disease prevention.
+Although nutrition research tends to focus on individual macronutrients, it’s far more helpful to focus on your diet as a whole when it comes to overall health and disease prevention.
+Rather than focusing on a low fat or high fat diet, it’s best to make sure you’re getting enough of all the major macronutrients from your daily diet.

 Future well-designed studies are needed to fully understand the highly complex relationship between individual macronutrients and overall health, including saturated fat.